 For reasons unknown, Pasillas took a copyright lawsuit about this single mask all the way up to the Ninth Circuit Court of Appeals, which in Pasillas v.
 McDonald’s Corp. affirmed the district court’s grant of summary judgment for the advertisers.
 Comparing the two masks, the court found that while both were three-dimensional white crescent moons with a face on a concave surface, the differences stopped there.

-Unlike the Pasillas wrinkled face, Mac Tonight’s “youthful, unwrinkled face is defined by a pair of sunglasses, a triangular nose, no chin, thin lips and a broadly grinning, open mouth revealing the upper teeth.”
+Unlike Pasillas’s wrinkled face, Mac Tonight’s “youthful, unwrinkled face is defined by a pair of sunglasses, a triangular nose, no chin, thin lips and a broadly grinning, open mouth revealing the upper teeth.”
 Interestingly, the wearer sees out of the mask’s mouth, not the eye holes.
 Bottom line is that the masks were equally freaky, but not substantially similar as a matter of copyright law.